wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 ## 🎛️ Building the MusicToggle Component

-Let's add audio controls to your game's HUD so users can toggle the theme music on and off.
+Before we implement the audio functionality, let's add the UI controls you'll need to test it.
+This music toggle will provide the interface for testing the `useAudio` hook as you build it in the next sections.

 1. **Open `src/components/HUD.jsx`** and add the `MusicToggle` component after the `CurrentZone` function: